Umayyad state of Córdoba: Population estimates

 At the time of the Muslim invasion in the 8th century, Iberia had an estimated four million inhabitants.
 Other historians estimate higher at around seven or eight million.
 Around 1000 CE, the caliphate occupied some four hundred thousand square kilometers and, by one estimate, was populated by around three million people.
 At the same time, the Iberian Christian states comprised 160,000 square kilometers and around 500,000 people.
 Spanish historian Manuel Colmeiro y Penido estimated that in a pre-industrial society, for every million inhabitants, ten thousand soldiers could be mustered.
 Even assuming the chronicles exaggerated tenfold the real numbers – these speak of eight hundred thousand soldiers – the caliphate could have had eight million inhabitants.
 Those who use more bullish criteria estimate between seven and 10 million.

 The population of the capital city Córdoba most likely surpassed 100,000 in the 10th century, making it the largest city in Europe alongside Constantinople, capital of the Byzantine Empire.
 Tertius Chandler estimated that circa 1000 CE, Córdoba held around 450,000 people.
 Under Almanzor, the realm had other large cities like Toledo, Almería and Granada, which were all around 30,000; and Zaragoza, Valencia and Málaga, all above 15,000.
 This contrasted sharply with the Christian north of the Iberian Peninsula, which lacked large urban centers.

 Language

-The adoption of the Arabic language was a wide-reaching phenomenon of long-term importance.
-It was spearheaded by the promotion of Classical Arabic as an administrative and literary language, followed by the development of a native vernacular Andalusi Arabic.
-In the 9th century, Romance languages continued to be spoken in rural lower classes but Arabic had become the language of the middle and upper classes.
+The adoption of the Arabic language, though gradual, was a wide-reaching phenomenon of long-term importance.
+Arabic spread primarily through conversion to Islam.
+While Alvarus of Cordoba lamented in the 9th century that Christians were no longer using Latin, Richard Bulliet estimates that only 50% of the population of al-Andalus had converted to Islam by the death in 961 of Abd al-Rahman III, the last emir of the Umayyads in Cordoba.
+Arabic-speakers in al-Andalus developed vernacular varieties of Arabic, referred to as Andalusi Arabic, that were within the Maghrebi Arabic continuum but particular to al-Andalus.
+The standard Classical Arabic was promoted as a language of administration, literature, and cultivation.
+Andalusi Arabic came to exist in a situation of bilingualism with Andalusi Romance, Ibero-Romance as spoken in al-Andalus.
+Romance, continued to be spoken especially in rural lower classes, but Arabic had become the language of the middle and upper classes.
 By the end of the century, even the Christian population was so widely Arabized that their clergy were required to translate religious texts into Arabic.